Dissem/Jabit/README.md

 A Java implementation for the Bitmessage protocol.
 To build, use command `gradle build` or `./gradlew build`.

-Please note that development is still heavily in progress, and I will break the database a lot until it's ready for prime time.
+Please note that it still has its limitations, but the API should now be stable.
+Jabit uses Semantic Versioning, meaning as long as the major version doesn't change, nothing should break if you update.

 Security
 --------